vedph/pinakes-api/README.md

 The details for text filtering and tokenization pipeline are as follows:

+As a general principle for indexing text fields:

-- HTML/XML tags are removed.
+- tags are removed (we may have any HTML/XML tags inside text fields).
-- separators are preprocessed (this is useful only when we have corner cases where e.g. several variants of a name are entered in a field with a separator like slash, e.g. `Rome/Roma`.
-In this case, the `/` must be treated as a token separator, otherwise it would just be ignored and `RomeRoma` would be the resulting "word").
+- a `/` is treated like a whitespace.
+This is useful in those cases where e.g. several variants of a name are entered in a field with a separator like slash, e.g. `Rome/Roma`.
+In this case, the `/` must be treated as a token separator; otherwise, it would just be ignored and `RomeRoma` would be the resulting "word").
 - whitespaces are normalized.
 - diacritics are removed.
 - case differences are flattened.
-- tokenization uses whitespaces and apostrophe (`'`) only as separator.
-This is usually enough for DB text fields: e.g. in English texts we treat `'` as a separator to split forms like `it's` into `it` and `s`.
+- tokenization uses whitespaces only as separator.
+This is usually enough for DB text fields, unless you have special requirements: e.g. in English texts we treat `'` as a separator to split forms like `it's` into `it` and `s`, but I don't know about the details of the languages used, and anyway forms like `it` or `s` would be usually discarded as stopwords.
-- a list of stopwords (e.g. "the", "a", "of"...) from French, English, Italian, and Greek will be provided to avoid indexing words which can be treated as irrelevant (rumor) in DB searches for those text fields having a relatively long text, rather than just holding a name.
+- probably, a list of stopwords (e.g. "the", "a", "of"...) can be provided to avoid indexing words which can be treated as irrelevant (rumor) in DB searches for those text fields having a relatively long text, rather than just holding a name.
+Here of course the list depends on the languages used.
+For instance, we would typically remove Greek articles from the index.
+A first indexing anyway will be completed without stopwords, so that we can see which words are present and if stopwords should be removed or not.
 - Greek words are automatically transliterated, according to the Pinakes convention.
 This does not mean that Greek is not indexed, but only that for each Greek word, a corresponding transliterated word is added to the index, side to side to the Greek form.
 The Greek form of course is still subject to all the transformations illustrated above.

+### Other Metadata

+Other metadata need to be preprocessed for indexing:

+1. `auteurs.siecle`, `oeuvres.siecle`: the century is a string like:

+- `09`
+- `11 (2/2)`
+- `09-10`
+- `13 ex. - 14 in.`
+- `14 ex - 15` (the . may be missing)
+- `15 (2/2) - 16 (1/4)`
+- `1657-1719` by error; this is not considered, as it should be sporadic.

+So the inferred pattern can be: `\s*(?<v>\d{1,2})\s*(?:(?:(?<ie>in|ex)\.?)|(?:\((?<fn>[1-4])\/(?<fd>[1-4])\)))?`, with these named groups for each match (matches can be 1, or 2 for ranges):

+- `v`: numeric value
+- `ie`: `in` or `ex`
+- `fn` and `fd` for fraction numerator and denominator.

 ### Search Author